Kaleidophon/quirky-quokka/README.md

 , we suspect that using Deep Neural Networks to parameterize the Q-function leads to unstable and unrealistic Q-values (non-negative)

+## Conclusion

+* Only Acrobot-v1 shows significant performance
+improvement when using DDQN
+* Whether DDQN improves performance depends on the reward structure of the environment, in our environments the reward distributions are very narrow, so there is not much room for maxmization bias to occur
+* Due to parameterization with Deep Neural
+Networks, Q-values can be unstable while still achieving the objective

+## Usage

+To run the experiments yourself, first install all the necessary requirements

+    cd quirky-quokka
+    pip3 install -r requirements.txt

+Then run the training script:

+    python3 train.py

+Models will be saved to the `models/` folder, plots and the data they are based on into `img/` and `data/` respectively.
+Lastly, trained models can also be tested by rendering their environments using

+    python3 test.py ./models/<model_name>.pt

+where the environment name has to be included in `<model_name>`.

 ## References

 Hado van Hasselt, Arthur Guez, and David Silver.